 Now it’s time to prove that the teres major (petite tender) steak indeed gets thicker as it grills.
 Here’s the steak right after it came off the grill:

 It is now an 1.75 inches thick.
 A half inch does not seem like a lot, but it was only 1.25 inches before.
 That’s a full half inch thicker or a difference of about 40%.
 Alas, it also gets shorter:

 Now that the teres major (petite tender) steak is off the grill, it is vital to let it rest so the juices, in an excited state due to the heat, can calm down and redistribute throughout the meat.
 A steak this size only needs 3-4 minutes rest:

 But how does it look sliced?

 Truth be told, I redid this post because the original pictures I took sucked.
 Originally I made this steak with some Andria’s Steak Sauce brushed on while I grilled it.
 The problem was the lighting was terrible and it was a few years before I figured out how to compensate for that.
 The inside pictures weren’t so bad.
 Here’s a plated shot of a steak I made around Christmas in 2011 when I did this post originally:

 And here’s the sliced teres major (petite tender):

 If that picture above doesn’t send you out to your local butcher to get a teres major, how about this one:

-So how was it?
-As I say in the title, it was outstanding.
-I grilled that steak on Sunday night, and then on Monday night, when I had the guys over for Monday Night Football and some home tailgating, I made two more to serve as appetizers:
+This steak has been rising in price since I wrote the original one, but still the best way to feed a crowd steaks without breaking the bank and I do so often.
+During football season in 2012 I grilled these steaks on Sunday night, and then on Monday night, when I had the guys over for Monday Night Football and some home tailgating, I made two more to serve as appetizers: